Yoga Teachings on Prosperous Living, Pt. 1 - Go Ahead, Shine.

 Learn How to Prosper

 “The call to prosper is a dharmic drive in us,” says Yogacharya.
-Then she quotes her Guru, Roy Eugene Davis, a direct disciple of Parmahansa Yogananda.
+Then she quotes her Guru, Roy Eugene Davis, a direct disciple of Paramahansa Yogananda.
 “There is a power for good that runs this universe and we can learn to cooperate with it.”
 She explains, “When we are learning how to prosper we are learning how to cooperate with this tendency in the Universe that wants to bring all things into their fullness of being.”
 Our intention in practicing artha is to prosper for the sake of dharma, to sustain our capacity to fulfill our purpose in this lifetime.

-In a recent interview at New World Library, the publishers for Yogacharya’s new book, The Jewel of Abundance, she was asked, “What is the greatest mistake people make when they try to prosper?”
+In a recent interview at New World Library, the publisher for Yogacharya’s new book, The Jewel of Abundance, she was asked, “What is the greatest mistake people make when they try to prosper?”
 She responded, “The greatest mistake is not knowing or forgetting that prospering is innate.
 We are innately full, whole, and the drive to prosper comes from the soul, from the divine imperative to actualize and express.”
 Further, she says, “Our great error is setting out on our own like the prodigal son, thinking we are disconnected from our source.
 There’s not much joy in it.
 Life becomes very hard and burdensome.
 Anytime we feel that life is a burden, we can know that we have left God out of it.”

 When we remember that our prospering depends on our relationship with the Infinite, life unfolds with joy – with kama.
 We no longer suffer a sense of aloneness.